On-line Te Reo Māori Dictionary

 Go to sleep, my darling.

-the Northland region and Hastings are nice cities.
+Auckland and the Westland region are nice cities.

 E toru tau te pakeke o Hūhana.